mpriya19/ELT-Pipeline-with-Fivetran-Snowflake-and-dbt/README.md

 ## Conclusion

-This project showcases a practical application of cloud-native tools to develop robust and scalable analytics workflows for modern data teams.
+This project showcases a practical application of cloud-native tools to develop modular, scalable analytics workflows.